schrieksoft/terraform-provider-snapcd/docs/resources/module.md

 - `init_before_hook` (String) Shell script that should be executed before the 'Init' step of any deployment is run.Setting this will override any default value set on the Module's parent Namespace.
 - `output_after_hook` (String) Shell script that should be executed after the 'Output' step of any deployment is run.
 Setting this will override any default value set on the Module's parent Namespace.
 - `output_before_hook` (String) Shell script that should be executed before the 'Output' step of any deployment is run.
 Setting this will override any default value set on the Module's parent Namespace.
 - `output_secret_store_id` (String) The ID of the Secret Store that will be used to store this Module's outputs.
-Note that for an 'Output' step to successfully use this Secret Store, it must either be deployed as `is_globally_assigned=true`, or assigned via module/namespace/stack assignment.
+Note that for an 'Output' step to successfully use this Secret Store, it must either be deployed as `is_assigned_to_all_scopes=true`, or assigned via module/namespace/stack assignment.
 Setting this will override any default value set on the Module's parent Namespace.
 - `plan_after_hook` (String) Shell script that should be executed after the 'Plan' step of any deployment is run.
 Setting this will override any default value set on the Module's parent Namespace.
 - `plan_before_hook` (String) Shell script that should be executed before the 'Plan' step of any deployment is run.
 Setting this will override any default value set on the Module's parent Namespace.
 - `plan_destroy_after_hook` (String) Shell script that should be executed after the 'Destroy' step of any deployment is run.
 Setting this will override any default value set on the Module's parent Namespace.